Lucasezidro/nest-clean/README.md

 - i use the OnModuleInit and OnModuleDestroy to have control about the futures problems that happens

 ## Create account controller

+- in this step i create the create createAccountController, and save the created user in database
+- is important check the changes in tsconfig because this changes avoid futures errors